 Measure Marketing Campaign Success

-Every time a landing page is created on your business website, you are creating another marketing asset for your team.
+Whenever a landing page is created on your business website, you create another marketing asset for your team.

 Through tracking and monitoring those metrics, the marketing team can assess how well your marketing efforts are performing, how many visitors you have, and whether or not the leads you generate are converting.